har-in-air/STM32_CODE_EXAMPLES/dsp/f411_DDS_SineWave_I2S/README.md

 	* Amplitude = `VOLUME`
 * This project example demonstrates the resolution capability of direct digital synthesis.
 * The L channel generates a 440.0Hz (musical A note) with harmonic at 880Hz.
-The R channel generates a 440.5fHz with harmonic at 881Hz.
+The R channel generates a 440.5Hz with harmonic at 881Hz.
-* When played back through stereo speakers, or if you sum the channels before playback on a mono speaker(MAX98357 I2S DAC default configuration), you will hear a beat note at 0.5Hz.
+* When played back through stereo speakers, or if you sum the channels before playback on a mono speaker (MAX98357 I2S DAC default configuration), you will hear a stable beat note at 0.5Hz.
 * I2S peripheral configured in half-duplex master transmit mode
 * Circular DMA transmit from sample buffer to I2S peripheral with half-complete and full-complete callbacks for the DDS code to generate new samples